Derek Erdman: Early life

 Erdman was raised in Ohio by a single mother with what he has described as "very little stability" in his upbringing.
 He went to Kent State University to study English literature but dropped out after getting a job at Kinko's.
 He credits working at the copy shop with teaching him efficiency and the basics of graphic design.
 He published zines, contributed regularly to Seattle's The Stranger, and learned to paint by copying the clip art of Tom Tierney.

 Career

 Artist

 Erdman has made his living for most of his career as an artist, though he has held day jobs, including as receptionist at Sub Pop and at a civil rights law firm.

 Erdman moved to Chicago in 1997 and began showing his art and selling his paintings from his home during art walks.
 He worked at record stores and eventually part-owned one, but sold his share in the store to sell his art full-time.
 His last solo exhibit in Chicago during that period took place in August 2010, after which he relocated to Seattle.
 In 2017 he moved back to Chicago, where he continued to exhibit his work.

 He is a noted mail artist and runs a mail art Friend Club with over 2,300 members.

-Erdman directed the 1998 found-footage film Girls at the Carnival.
+Erdman distributed the 1998 found-footage film Girls at the Carnival.